-In January 2009, our CommVault Simpana 8.0 software suite ("Simpana 8") was made available for public release.
-We believe that Simpana 8, which builds on and significantly expands Simpana 7, will continue to create competitive differentiation in the data and information management related markets.
-Simpana 8 is the largest software release in our history and includes advances in recovery management, data reduction, virtual server protection and content organization.
-We believe that Simpana 8 can meet a broad spectrum of customer's discovery and recovery management requirements and eliminate the need for a myriad of point level products.
+In January 2009, CommVault Simpana 8.0 ("Simpana 8") was made available for public release.
+Simpana 8 included advances in recovery management, data reduction, virtual server protection and content organization.
+In addition, we believe that Simpana 8 met a broad spectrum of customer's discovery and recovery management requirements and eliminated the need for a myriad of point level products.